cristinacolpos/PELA-blocks/SLICER.md

 # Innofil rPET

 It works but is not ideal due to high stiffness and brittle failure. rPET is made from recycled plastic bottles.
 Like other transparent/translucent materials you can overextrude for more clarity.
-Just make sure you also print your calibration bar with the same overextrusion.
+Just make sure you also print your calibration beam with the same overextrusion.

 Other PETs which have more flex may be a good choice but have not been evaluated.